heathercat123/HeatherscratchR2/README.md

     </VirtualHost>

 ```
 HeatherscratchR2 should now just work.
+Except for the forums index.

 ## Extra notes for license
 Some Javascript libraries are under a different license.
 They can be found under /static/js/lib and opening them in a text editor should reveal their license.